josephgarnier/cmake-modules-collection/README.md

 ### Module description

-Detailed module documentation is available by opening the `doc/build/html/index.html` file in a browser.
+Detailed module documentation is available by opening the `doc/build/html/index.html` file in a browser or [this Website](https://josephgarnier.github.io/cmake-modules-collection/).

 | Name | Type | Description | Location |
 |---|---|---|---|